HO - MPXpress Locomotive

 There have been three major variations built of the MPXpress: The MP36PH-3S, the MP36PH-3C and the MP40PH-3C.

 The MP36PH-3S is the first version built, and has only been built for Chicago’s Metra.
 It is powered by a 3600 horsepower 16V-645F3B motor.
-Rather than using a separate diesel engine to provide Head End Power for the passenger cars, it uses a series of static invertors instead, which also reduces the amount of power available to move the train.
+Rather than using a separate diesel engine to provide Head End Power for the passenger cars, it uses a series of static invertors which reduces the amount of power available to move the train.

 The MP36PH-3C has been the most popular version of the locomotive built.
 It is powered by the same 3600 horsepower motor as the MP36PH-3S, but uses a small separate diesel engine to provide Head End Power.

 The MP40PH-3C is the newest version of the product line.
-It is outwardly identical to the MP36PH-3C, but is instead powered by a 4000 horsepower 16V-710GB motor provided by Electro Motive Diesels Inc. EMDI also provided all of the electrical systems and computer equipment necessary to run the locomotives.
+It is outwardly nearly identical to the MP36PH-3C, but is instead powered by a 4000 horsepower 16V-710GB motor provided by Electro Motive Diesels Inc. EMDI also provided all of the electrical systems and computer equipment necessary to run the locomotives.
 Only GO Transit in Toronto has purchased these locomotives.

 Brake Chain Installation